Cultural Competence Summit XX: Supporting Community Defined Practices

 HELD: Wednesday, March 15, 2017 - 8:30am to 4:45pm Thursday, March 16, 2017 - 8:30am to 4:45pm

 The theme for the Cultural Competence Summit XX was Supporting Community Defined Practices.
 This Summit focused on highlighting Community Defined Practices used by disparate communities to reduce stigma to increase access to mental health services and treatment throughout California counties.
 The conference objectives were to:

 Educate and inform attendees about effective strategies for reaching diverse populations;

 Inspire attendees to try new strategies to reach diverse populations, and

 Highlight successful activities that currently exist throughout the State that reach diverse populations.

-The 2017 Cultural Competence Summit XX will offer an opportunity to learn about a range of cultural specific methodologies through workshops and presentations in order to promote learning and to advance cultural competence throughout organizations and systems with the goal of effectively meeting the diverse needs of individuals, families, and communities.
-This Summit is a unique opportunity to bring together people who strive to bring culturally appropriate and culturally relevant mental health care to strengthen connections and enriches the networks among stakeholders.
-The commitment to providing culturally competence mental health care is shared by a wide audience, particularly individuals with lived experience and their families, healthcare professionals from diverse backgrounds, managers and decision makers in leadership roles, community-based organizations, physicians (including family physicians, pediatricians, and psychiatrists), faculty and staff from academic departments, representatives from faith-based communities, and researchers and collaborators from different sectors (e.g., emergency social services, law enforcement officers, or employers).
+The 2017 Cultural Competence Summit XX offered an opportunity to learn about a range of cultural specific methodologies through workshops and presentations in order to promote learning and to advance cultural competence throughout organizations and systems with the goal of effectively meeting the diverse needs of individuals, families, and communities.
+This Summit was a unique opportunity to bring together people who strive to bring culturally appropriate and culturally relevant mental health care to strengthen connections and enriches the networks among stakeholders.
+The commitment to providing culturally competence mental health care was shared by a wide audience, particularly individuals with lived experience and their families, healthcare professionals from diverse backgrounds, managers and decision-makers in leadership roles, community-based organizations, physicians (including family physicians, pediatricians, and psychiatrists), faculty and staff from academic departments, representatives from faith-based communities, and researchers and collaborators from different sectors (e.g., emergency social services, law enforcement officers, or employers).